-$^{^{24}}$ Another Exxon document included projections that at CO_2 levels of 500 ppm "[t]he flow of the Colorado River would diminish" making water shortages in the southwest "much more acute," and "[t]here would be less of a winter snow pack in the . . .
-Rockies, necessitating a major increase in storage reservoirs."

-- 359. Two other revelations from the internal Exxon statements from the 1970s and 1980s are particularly relevant in light of their later contrary and misleading statements.
+- 326. Exxon was separately warned that climate change could bring about "a northward migration of the desert areas of the United States" with "corn and wheat belts . . . migrat[ing] to Canada."
+At CO2 levels of 500 ppm, Exxon projected that "[t]he flow of the Colorado River would diminish" making water shortages in the southwest "much more acute," and "[t]here would be less of a winter snow pack in the . . .
+Rockies, necessitating a major increase in storage reservoirs." - 327.
+Privately, Exxon also clearly recognized that society would have to adapt to climate change, and that it would cost billions of dollars.
+While an internal Exxon memo describes the threat of climate change as less "significant . . . [than] a nuclear holocaust or world famine," the required adaptation would be measured in percentage points "of the gross national product estimated in the middle of the next century." - 328.
+Two other revelations from the internal Exxon statements from the 1970s and 1980s are particularly relevant in light of their later contrary and misleading statements.
 First, it was clear to Exxon that low range temperature change projections were not credible.
-For example, in 1980, Exxon employees noted with seeming agreement that projections of a temperature increase "on the order of 0.25C [.45°F] for a doubling of CO2" were "not held in high regard by the scientific community." - 360.
+For example, in 1980, Exxon employees noted with seeming agreement that projections of a temperature increase "on the order of 0.25C [.45°F] for a doubling of CO2" were "not held in high regard by the scientific community." - 329.
 Second, Exxon employees noted that there might be "time lags" which would mask "much more significant effects" in the future.
-In other words, the temperature increases due to CO2 buildup might occur substantially later than the emissions themselves, such that once they were felt, it would be too late to stop or reverse the impacts. - 361.
+In other words, the temperature increases due to CO2 buildup might occur substantially later than the emission themselves, such that once they were felt, it would be too late to stop or reverse the impacts. - 330.
 In August 1981, an Exxon scientist gave comments on a planning department document that had indicated that the "observable effects [of rising CO2] in the year 2030" would likely not be catastrophic (without defining that term).
 The reviewing scientist, concerned that this language would lull company officers into a false sense of confidence, suggested edits, warning that "it is distinctly possible" that Exxon's projections of fossil fuel use "will later produce effects which will indeed be catastrophic (at least for a substantial fraction of the earth's population)," because of "time lags" and natural climate variability, which might hide the effects of an enhanced greenhouse effect.